-In Figure 1, we illustrate a physical decomposition of an expression evaluator consisting of a feature EXPR for the representation of simple expressions including operators for addition and subtraction, a feature EVAL for the evaluation of expressions, and a feature MULT for multiplication.
-When composed (denoted by '•') with feature EXPR, feature EVAL adds a new function (incl. three equations) to the module introduced by EXPR.
-Composing feature MULT with the result adds a new constructor to the data type for expressions and a new equation to the evaluation function.
+of its counterparts in EVAL and MULT, and of their superimposition.
+The feature EVAL adds a new function (incl. three equations) to the module introduced by EXPR.
+The feature MULT adds a new constructor to the data type for expressions and adds a new equation to the evaluation function.